lzim/teampsd/resources/training_guides/r/markdown.md

 ### 3. Bold
-To bold a piece of text, use double asterisks (**) before and after the text with no space.
+To bold a piece of text, use double asterisks (**) before and after the text with no spaces between the text and symbols.

 #### Code View:
 ```